A person presents architectural design concepts on a wall to a seated audience in a classroom setting.

 4. The Follow-Up: Less is More, More or Less

-1. Send a brief, individualized email.
+1. Send a brief, personalized email.

 2. Mention something specific from your conversation.